Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 **Responsive design**

 This site was created to be viewed on a larger screen such as laptop or desktop as this is when the charts work best.
-The page will be repsonsive right down to mobile size and the general layout and text will look good but the charts will look too small or may display oddly.
+The page will be responsive right down to mobile size and the general layout and text will look good but the charts will look too small or may display oddly.

 ## Features